tusharmath/tusharm.com/contents/about.md

 ---

 #Experience

-###Javascript Engineer, Practo (Since - Jan 2014)
+###Lead Software Engineer, Practo (Since - Jan 2015)
+####Search Ads

+Lead a team of four devs and one QA, to design a develop an ad network for clinics and hospitals to advertise on Practo.com.

+Have been working closely with the Talent Acquisition team (HR), to help them recruit new front end developers by taking interviews and fabricating innovative puzzles for them to solve.

+###Senior Software Engineer, Practo (Jan 2014 - Dec 2014)
 ####Practo.com
 Developed *Appointment Request Manager*, an internal NodeJS based CRM that helps connect patients and doctors via.
 Phone.

-Took the initiative to prototype — How to write Javascript code using TDD (Test Driven Development).
+Took the initiative to prototype — How to write Javascript code using TDD (Test Driven Development/Design).
 Gave a talk about how to setup their own projects to exploit the benefits of TDD.

 Have been working on transitioning the Doctor facing part of the application, from BackboneJS to AngularJS + RequireJS based architecture.
 This migration was aimed to improve performance and resolve code maintainability/scalibility issues.

-Have been working closely with the Talent Acquisition team (HR), to help them recruit new front end developers by taking interviews and fabricating innovative puzzles for them to solve.
+Improved the perceived page load performance from 9.6 seconds to 3.8 seconds on average.
+Lead a team of developers to build an application monitoring system to make sure the performance metrics are within a set threshold.

 ###Software Developer, ZS Associates (Jan 2011 - Jan 2013)